He lost his best friend in a mudslide. Now he’s using coconuts to fight deforestation in West Africa.

 [Sign up for the latest news about climate change, energy and the environment, delivered every Thursday]

 His enterprise, Rugsal Trading, has now produced roughly 100 tons of coconut briquettes, which, studies show, burn longer for families who do most of their cooking on small outdoor stoves.
-One report in the Philippines found that a ton of charcoal look-alikes fashioned from natural wate was equivalent to sparing up to 88 trees with 10-centimeter trunks.
+One report in the Philippines found that a ton of charcoal look-alikes fashioned from natural waste was equivalent to sparing up to 88 trees with 10-centimeter trunks.

 “My motivation is: The bigger we grow, the more we can save our trees,” Bah said on a steamy afternoon in the capital, chatting between coconut waste collection stops.
 “The hardest part is getting the word out about this alternative.
 Everyone loves charcoal.”